damian-ontivero/servertree/README.md

 # S E R V E R   T R E E

+Made with Python (Flask), HTML, CSS3, JavaScript (A little) and SQLAlchemy as ORM.

 ## To run the application you will need:
 #### Install the requeriments:
     pip install -r requirements.txt